Frost/git-mob/README.md

 Just run `cargo install git_mob` and you should be all set.

-If it does not seem to work, try to run `git config --glebal commit.template .git/.gitmessage` to ensure that you have configured your your gitmessage template to where `git-mob` is looking for it.
+If it does not seem to work, try to run `git config --global commit.template .git/.gitmessage` to ensure that you have configured your your gitmessage template to where `git-mob` is looking for it.